lgiuliani/piTOS/README.md

 (Note: if you want to port this back to raspi1 / zero, be aware that variants on this base address are currently scattered all over the code.
-Also see blink.c , as the IO locations for the LED have also changed between versions.)
+Also see blink.c , as the IO addresses for the LED have also changed between versions.)

 No video output